MuszKarol/discount-api/README.md

 ## Usage

+### Launching the Spring Boot Application

-#### Launch Spring Boot application:
+##### Launch the Spring Boot application:
 ```sh
 mvn spring-boot:run
 ```

-If the application runs correctly, it is possible to use OpenAPI to test the endpoints.
+If the application is executed correctly, it is possible to use OpenAPI to test the endpoints.

 ### Sonar Cube
-Sonar Cube is an open-source platform for continuous inspection of code quality.
+Sonar Cube is an open-source platform designed for continuous inspection of code quality.

-#### Build the Sonar Cube container using docker-compose command
+#### Initialize the Sonar Cube container using docker-compose:
 ```sh
 docker-compose -f src/main/resources/docker/sonar/sonar.yml up -d local-sonar
 ```

-#### Start code quality analysis using maven command
+#### Initialize code quality analysis using Maven:
-Powershell terminal
+In Powershell terminal:
 ```sh
 mvn clean verify sonar:sonar "-Dsonar.host.url=http://localhost:9001" "-Pcoverage"
 ```
-other terminals
+In other terminals:
 ```sh
 mvn clean verify sonar:sonar -Dsonar.host.url=http://localhost:9001 -Pcoverage
 ```

 ## Project Status
-under development
+This project is currently under development.
+Work is being done towards a stable release, which will be available in the near future.
+At present, the focus is on implementing and refining category functionalities.

 ## Sources
 ##### OpenAPI Specification